On Multi-Determinant Functors for Triangulated Categories: Introduction

 In \cite{deligne1987determinant}, Deligne defined a determinant functor $\det\colon \mathcal{E}\to\mathcal{P}$ on an exact category $\mathcal{E}$ to a Picard groupoid $\mathcal{P}$.
 This functor, defined only on the isomorphism classes of $\mathcal{E}$, $\det\colon\text{isom}(\mathcal{E})\to\mathcal{P}$ is subject to the constraint that every short exact sequence $X\to Y\to Z$ in $\mathcal{E}$ corresponds a natural isomorphism $\det(Z)\otimes\det(X)\cong \det(Y)$ in $\mathcal{P}$.
 Furthermore, Deligne constructed a Picard groupoid $V(\mathcal{E})$, whose objects are called \emph{virtual objects,} and a \emph{universal} determinant functor $\det\colon \mathcal{E}\to V(\mathcal{E})$ such that $\pi_0(V(\mathcal{E}))$ is $K_0(\mathcal{E})$ and $\pi_1(V(\mathcal{E}))$ is $K_1(\mathcal{E})$, where the $K_i$ are the $K$-theory groups of $\mathcal{E}$.
 To say $\det\colon \mathcal{E} \to V(\mathcal{E})$ is universal means that every determinant functor $\det'\colon \mathcal{E} \to \mathcal{P}$ factors uniquely, in a 2-categorical sense, through $\det\colon \mathcal{E} \to V(\mathcal{E})$ by way of a morphism $V(\mathcal{E}) \to \mathcal{P}$ of Picard groupoids.

 In \cite{breuning2011determinant}, Breuning extended Deligne's definition of determinant functors, virtual objects, and universal determinant functors to (small) triangulated categories.
 Since triangulated categories do not have an immediately defined $K$-theory spectrum (say, in the same way as exact or Waldhausen categories do), the entirety of Deligne's results cannot be extended to triangulated categories in a straightforward way.
 However, we can still discuss the universal determinant functor $\det\colon \mathcal{T} \to V(\mathcal{T})$ for a triangulated category $\mathcal{T}$, and compute $\pi_0(V(\mathcal{T}))$ and $\pi_1(V(\mathcal{T}))$.
 Moreover, $\pi_0(V(\mathcal{T}))$ is the Grothendieck group for $\mathcal{T}$, i.e.\ it is what $K_0(\mathcal{T})$ should be in any reasonable definition of $K$-theory for $\mathcal{T}$.
 Therefore, one definition for $K_1(\mathcal{T})$ is $\pi_1(V(\mathcal{T}))$.
 Breuning's results in \cite{breuning2011determinant} show that this leads to an interesting and useful theory.
 As remarked there, there is a similarity with the simplicial ideas in Neeman's constructions (see \cite{neeman2005K-triangulated}).
-In fact, Breuning's techniques were used by Muro and Tonks \cite{muro2007type}, and, later, by Muro, Tonks and Witte \cite{muro2010determinant} to obtain convenient models for the universal Picard groupoid $V(\mathcal{C})$ when $\mathcal{C}$ is either a Waldhausen or one of various possible forms of triangulated category, depending on the classes of triangles being considered.
+Breuning's techniques were used by Muro and Tonks \cite{muro2007type}, and, later, by Muro, Tonks and Witte \cite{muro2010determinant} to obtain explicit models for the universal Picard groupoid $V(\mathcal{C})$, where $\mathcal{C}$ is either a Waldhausen or a triangulated category.

 This paper grew out of our consideration of tensor triangulated categories, namely triangulated categories equipped with a (symmetric) monoidal structure compatible with the triangulation \cite{balmer2010ttg}.
 The compatibility dictates that the bifunctor underlying the tensor structure be exact, i.e.\ that it preserve the distinguished triangles, in each of the two variables while the other is kept fixed (plus some additional conditions, which we shall ignore, for the time being, for the sake of simplicity).